YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 All these seekers are indeed noble.
 But, I regard the enlightened devotee as My very Self, because the one who is steadfast abides in My Supreme Abode.
 (See also 9.29) (7.18)

-After many births the enlightened one resorts to Me by realizing that everything is, indeed, My (or Supreme Beingâ€™s) manifestation.
+After many births the enlightened one resorts to Me by realizing that everything is, indeed, My (or Supreme Being's) manifestation.
 Such a great soul is very rare.
 (7.19)

 Persons, whose discernment has been carried away by various desires impelled by their Karmic impression, resort to celestial controllers and practice various religious rites.
 (7.20)